athornton/JupyterCon-2018-talk/talk.rst

 Data
 ####

-* Rights: already very broad, and gameable to some degree.
+* Rights: already extremely broad.

+    * Roughly half the astronomical community.
+    * Finding reviewers for the overview paper has been hard.

 * Scale: most will never be directly examined by a human.